6a5p1/twig-relative-path/README.md

 # Twig Relative Path Extension

-An extention for [Twig](https://twig.symfony.com/) that allows to include and extends templates using relative paths.
+An extension for [Twig](https://twig.symfony.com/) that allows to include and extends templates using relative paths.

 ## Instalation